9 Totally Not Weird Questions You Should Be Asking Your Gynecologist

 What age is too young for menopause?

 “There really is no age too early for menopause,” says Mache Seibel, MD, OB-GYN, Harvard Medical School faculty member, and author.
-“About five to 10 percent of women enter menopause before age 46.
+“About five to 10% of women enter menopause before age 46.
 And the symptoms begin up to ten years before that.
 If you have symptoms such as foggy brain, lack of energy or hot flashes, feel too tired, or have heart palpitations or low libido, it could be menopause or premenopause,” he says.
-(Here are the signs of early menopause.)

 When is it OK to stop using condoms with a partner?

 “If you have been with a consistent partner, you are both monogamous, and you have transitioned to hormonal contraception or an intrauterine device, also known as an IUD, then it is OK to stop using condoms once you have both been tested for STIs,” Dr. Talebian says.

 “There has been a lot of confusion about this question,” Dr. Seibel says.
 “The fact is, a large study called the Women’s Health Initiative (or WHI) suggested incorrectly that it does.
 But when the same data was reevaluated a decade later and [when] the patients [were] matched by age, it was found that estrogen is beneficial in most patients and safe to take.
 In fact, for women without a uterus and who require estrogen-only (without a progestin), the risk of cancer was actually 23% less than the placebo, and the risk of heart disease was 32 percent lower,” Dr. Seibel explains.
 “The secret is the Estrogen Window, which is the name of my book and means that there is a window of opportunity in which estrogen can be taken safely.
 The best age is 50 to 59.
 If menopause starts earlier, then begin it at that time.
 The risks increase as women begin estrogen over the age of 60 to 65,” Dr. Seibel adds.